Wyvi/nr-model/packages/oarepo-model-builder-nr/README.md

 The package version is always in the form of `aa.bb.ccc`, where `aa.bb` is the version of the metadata schema and `ccc` is the version of the python package.

+To rebuild python packages:

+- [ ] Create a development branch (named after the issue inside linear or github issue)
+- [ ] Implement your changes
-To rebuild python packages, increase the version number in `version` file, run `build.sh`, push to the branch and create a new github release.
+- [ ] Increase the version number in `version` file
+- [ ] Run `build.sh` (note - this has to be run after modification to the `version` file)
+- [ ] Create a merge request to the `aa.bb` branch
+- [ ] Create a new github release.

 ## Updating model

-To update the model version, start by creating a new branch with the name `aa.bb`, where `aa.bb` represents the new model version.
+To update the model version,
+- [ ] start by creating a new branch with the name `aa.bb`, where `aa.bb` represents the new model version.

     For example, if the current version is `2.0` and your changes are minor, the new version should be `2.1`, while major changes warrant a version bump to `3.0`.

-Set this branch as the default branch on GitHub.
+- [ ] Set this branch as the default branch on GitHub.

+- [ ] Rename files inside the `model` directory to include the correct version
+- [ ] Change the model version inside the `build.sh` script

-Next, make your modifications to the files within the model directory, and update the content of the `version` file to reflect the new version as `aa.bb.0`.
-Afterward, execute the `build.sh` script to ensure that everything builds correctly.
+- [ ] Make your modifications to the files within the model directory
+- [ ] Update the content of the `version` file to reflect the new version as `aa.bb.0`
+- [ ] Execute the `build.sh` script to ensure that everything builds correctly

-Push your changes to GitHub, then mark the branch as the default branch.
+- [ ] Push your changes to GitHub
+- [ ] Mark the branch as the default branch
-Finally, create a new GitHub release.
+- [ ] Create a new GitHub release.